How to use your home's equity for a loan or line of credit in California

 If you’ve decided that a home equity loan or HELOC is a good option for you, these tips can help you find the best home equity loan rates in California.

-Calculate your combined loan-to-value ratio
+Calculate your combined loan-to-value (CLTV) ratio

-Your home’s combined loan-to-value ratio allows your lender to calculate the maximum amount lenders will allow you to borrow.
-Dividing the total of what you currently owe on your mortgage, any additional loans that you have on your home, and your new loan by the current value of your home gives you the CLTV ratio.
-Discover Home Loans offers home equity loans for less than 90%.
+Your home’s value allows your lender to calculate the maximum amount lenders will allow you to borrow.
+Dividing the total of what you currently owe on your mortgage, any additional loans that you have on your home, and the desired amount for your new loan balance by the current value of your home gives you the CLTV ratio.

 Find lenders with affordable fees